josh-hernandez-exe/dice-distro/README.md

 ### General Info

-This module was meant to be used as a command line tool.
+This program was meant to be used as a command line tool.
-It only uses built-in modules to calculate everything.
+It only uses built-in modules to calculate everything, but uses brute force calculations.
-This has been tested with `Python 2.7.x` and `Python 3.5.x`.
+This has been tested with `Python 2.7.x` and `Python 3.5.x`, though it should work for all versions that are `Python 3.x`.

-This should work for all versions that are `Python 3.x`.
+**Note**: This tool uses brute force calculations.
+This gives it the flexibility to calculated different kinds of distributions with many restrictions, but may take a while to compute when lots of dice are being rolled.
+For example six D20 calculations may take quite a while to compute depending on your machine.

 There is a lot of explanation in the `--help` output. which you can see using:
 ```